 Chris Dermody, the CIO of Denver Water, recently pointed out how they were able to use mobile communication to bridge the gap between field and office workers: “The beauty of our mobile platform is that it integrates communication, information and process flows between field works and head-office workers/managers.

 Not only is the work at a high level of efficiency and less cost, it’s done with higher quality and higher levels of accountability, all of which drive better customer service.”

-In a study performed by Tribe Inc., they found: “Direct communication between top management and non-desk employees could dramatically improve the customer experience
+In a study performed by Tribe Inc., they found: “Direct communication between top management and frontline employees could dramatically improve the customer experience.

 Use the opportunity to review the communication flows that occur between your employees and management.
 Guage feedback from employees and make adjustments as necessary, this will increase employee engagement and create a better atmosphere for communication between workers.

 For example, Holcim launched their Beekeeper-based mobile communication tool when the company was on the cusp of a merger with Lafarge.
 The main challenge was to find ways to communicate with employees in different types of locations when particularly as about 1,000 of them don’t use email.

 Although not mandatory, Holcim was obviously keen to encourage people to get involved.
 One of the ways it did this was to get the new chief executive to post, according to Susanne Sugimoto, head of communications and public affairs at Holcim: